APRIL Robotic Ingredient Handling System

 With the APRIL Robotics Ingredient Handling system you can achieve:

-Weighing out powders is a manual repetitive task that is highly susceptible to human error.
-The APRIL Robotics Weighing Station automates this task offering unrivalled accuracy, efficiency and allergen control.
+Weighing out or scaling powders is a manual, repetitive task that is highly susceptible to human error.
+The APRIL Robotics Weighing Station automates this, offering unrivalled accuracy, efficiency and allergen control.
 The robot weighs out ingredients to an accuracy of +/- 0.1g every time.
-The flexible nature of the systems means APRIL weighing can handle both free-flowing and non free-flowing ingredients.
+The flexible nature of the systems means the APRIL system can handle both free-flowing and non free-flowing ingredients.

 Dedicated ingredient containers and contact components within the APRIL Robotics Ingredient Handling system prevent cross-contamination across multiple product lines, ensuring that your product labels accurately reflect the contents of the packaging for increased product safety.
 With total traceability for your product and a full audit trail, the system can help to prevent product recalls.